 COUNT is an example of an aggregate function, these are what really give the GROUP BY statement its special value.

 Some functions, such as SUM, are used to perform calculations on a group of rows, these are called aggregate functions.
-In most cases these functions operate on a group of values which are defined using the GROUP BY clause.
+In most cases, these functions operate on a group of values that are defined using the GROUP BY clause.
 When there isn’t a GROUP BY clause, it is generally understood the aggregate function applies to all filtered results.

 Some of the most common aggregate functions include: